-Financial Assets measured at Amortised Cost:
+Financial Assets measured at Amortized Cost:

-Financial assets are subsequently measured at amortised cost if these financial assets are held within a business model with an objective to hold these assets in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-Interest income from these financial assets is included in finance income using the Effective Interest Rate ("EIR") method.
-Impairment gains or losses arising on these assets are recognised in the Statement of Profit and Loss.
+Financial Assets measured at Amortized Cost: Financial assets are subsequently measured at amortised cost if these financial assets are held within a business model with an objective to hold these assets in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Interest income from these financial assets is included in finance income using the effective interest rate ("EIR") method.
+Impairment gains or losses arising on

-Financial Assets measured at Fair Value
+Financial Assets Measured at Fair Value